-The most popular quitline is Quit Now Kentucky, which offers confidential, one-on-one coaching for Kentuckians who want to quit tobacco products, including cigarettes, cigars, e-cigarettes, dip, and chew.
+The most popular quitline is Quit Now Kentucky, which offers confidential, one-on-one coaching for Kentuckians who want to quit tobacco products, including cigarettes, cigars, e-cigarettes, dip and chew.
 Some people are eligible for free nicotine replacement therapy.
-Coaching is available by phone or online chat, and in English or Spanish.
+Coaching is available by phone or online chat in English or Spanish.
 Quit Now Kentucky is available to people of all ages.
-This Quit Now Kentucky Cessation Services Fact Sheet gives a quit explanation of the services offered by Quit Now Kentucky.
-Here is a Spanish version .
+This Quit Now Kentucky Cessation Services Fact Sheet explains the services offered by Quit Now Kentucky.

 Quit Now Kentucky is available from 7 a.m. to 1 a.m.
 Eastern time (6 a.m. to midnight Central time), seven days a week.